Gayathri1295/Website-Evaluation/README.md

 *   **Method Implemented:** A Naive Bayes classifier was trained on TF-IDF vectorized text data.
 The TF-IDF vectorizer converted raw text into numerical features by calculating term frequency-inverse document frequency scores for each word.
 The model was trained on a labeled dataset of YouTube comments containing both spam and non-spam entries.
 *   **Key Findings:** The Naive Bayes classifier achieved an evaluation accuracy of 93%, demonstrating its effectiveness for binary classification tasks like spam detection.
 TF-IDF vectorization successfully captured the importance of words like "free," "click," or "subscribe," which are strong indicators of spam.
 Preprocessing plays a crucial role in spam detection; removing irrelevant noise (e.g., HTML tags) enhances model accuracy.

-### 4. Sentiment Filtering

-*   **Area of Exploration:** Filtering user comments based on sentiment (positive, neutral, negative) was explored to enable targeted analysis of specific feedback categories.
-*   **Method Implemented:** Sentiment filtering was implemented as an interactive feature within the Streamlit dashboard.
-User comments were categorized into sentiment classes using predictions from the fine-tuned RoBERTa model.
-Filters were created to allow users to view comments belonging to specific sentiment categories dynamically.
-*   **Key Findings:** Sentiment filtering streamlined the analysis process by allowing users to focus on specific types of feedback.
-Positive comments often highlighted strengths (e.g., "great service"), while negative comments pointed out issues (e.g., "slow response time"), making it easier to identify actionable insights.
-Interactive filtering improved user engagement with the dashboard.

 ### 5. Website Rating

 *   **Area of Exploration:** Developing an aggregate rating system based on sentiment analysis results was explored to provide a high-level metric summarizing website performance.